syncfusion-content/javascript-docs/readme.md

 ### Table
 * Todo -> How to create a table and whatelse need to be instructed the content contributor
-* Todo -> can we give code snippet within the table? if possible, how?
+* Todo -> Can we give code example within the table?
+If yes, how?
 * Do not provide table captions.
 * Provide TH tag for table headers.

 ### Image
-* Make sure image is not resized or blurred.
+* Image should not be resized or blurred.
-* Todo -> how to include the image?
+* Todo -> How to include the image?
-* Caption is not necessary to provide for all images except for the case where we will have displayed more than one image.
+* Caption is not necessary to be provided for all images except for the case when it is required.
-* Todo -> If we need to include the caption, how?
+* Todo -> How to include the caption?
-* Todo -> What is the minimum & maximum size?
+* Todo -> What are the minimum & maximum sizes?
-* If you are including the image to show an output of a code block, make sure the exact output can see the user also when he executes the same code snippet.
+* If you are including the image to show an output of a code block, ensure to put the exact output that user can also see when he executes the same code example.

 ### Code Blocks
-* Align the code snippets using following free formatters:
+* Align the code examples using following free formatters:
 	[JS](http://jsbeautifier.org/) ,
 	[HTML](http://www.freeformatter.com/html-formatter.html)
 * Remove extra lines added within the code block.
 * Todo -> How to include the code block and what needs to be followed?
 * Todo -> How to use JSRender template syntax in the code block?
-* Make sure the given code block runs without any issues.
+* Ensure that the given code block runs without any issues.

 ### Bullet style
 * Todo -> How to provide numbering bullet style?